THE RESPIRATORY SYSTEM

 The respiratory tract forms the path through which air passes from the nose to the lungs.
-Exchange of gases during internal and external respiration is the major function of the respiratory system, along with filtering, warming, and humidifying inhaled air.
-The respiratory system includes the vocal cords for producing sound, lungs for controlling body pH levels, and olfactory bulbs for smelling.
+The major function of the respiratory system is the exchange of gases during internal and external respiration, along with filtering, warming, and humidifying inhaled air.

 - Ventilation of lungs for inward and outward movement of air